Malmesbury: Malmesbury Commoners

 At the Battle of Brunanburh in 937, King Æthelstan of Wessex defeated an army of northern English and Scots and made a claim to become the first 'King of All England'.
-Helped by many men from Malmesbury, in gratitude he gave the townsfolk their freedom, along with 600 hides of land to the south of the town.
+Helped by many men from Malmesbury, in gratitude he gave the townsfolk their freedom, along with 600 hides of land to the south of the town, although the charters on which the land grants are based are now known to be forgeries.
 The status of freemen of Malmesbury was passed down through the generations and remains to this day.
 Since at least the 17th century, the right has been only handed down from father to son or son-in-law.
 There is a maximum of 280 commoners.
 To be a commoner, one has to be born to a freeman or marry the daughter of one.
 Since 2000, women were admitted for the first time—the daughters of freemen.
 The organisation, The Warden and Freemen of Malmesbury, still owns the land to the south of the town, along with dozens of properties, pubs and shops within the town itself, providing affordable housing to townsfolk.